OWASP/www-project-developer-guide/draft/06-design/01-threat-modeling/03-threat-dragon.md

 ### 4.1.3 Threat Dragon

-To Do: supply a couple of sentences on Threat Dragon, such as its status as an OWASP project and where to find it.
+To Do: supply a couple of sentences on Threat Dragon, including its status as an OWASP project and where to find it.

 #### What is Threat Dragon?